 Fall always conjures up of imagery of mornings with pumpkin-spiced lattes, Instagram photo ops of apple picking, and the arrival of comfy sweaters and cardigans.
 You probably aren’t thinking too, too much about your 401(k) as the seasons change, but this is an excellent time to get your 401(k) fit for fall.
 How can you get your 401(k) fit for fall?

 - Pick up my upcoming DIY 401(k) book!
 In my new book, you’ll get five DIY steps to design and manage your 401(k).
 Saving for retirement doesn’t need to be difficult any longer.
 Instead, you’ll have all the essential information, including my own commentary and tips and tricks, on how to start small to build a large net worth and comfortable retirement.
 You’ll learn how much to save, how to craft a low-cost, diversified portfolio, and how to manage for continued success, among much more.
-Book is now available on Amazon and CreateSpace.
+Book is now available on Amazon.

 - Sign up for your plan’s annual increase program.
 Your employer may offer an annual increase program you can opt in to.
 Some plans let you pick a future increase date and percentage at the time you enroll.
 For example, let’s say your employer’s match is 4 percent, and so you contribute up that amount.
 Ideally you want to save at least 10-15 percent of your salary per year for retirement.
 So this Fall, elect to increase that by at least 1 percent more each year every October 1.
 Clearly, you’ll be at a 10 percent rate automatically after six years—and at 15 percent rate after eleven years—with the firm and benefitting more from compounding as you go.